fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

         platform: 'macos'
 ```

 In the above example, we are configuring our `hello_world` extension.
-We do this by creating a `hello_world` sub-key under `extensions`, and then specifying the `channel` and `platform` keys for that extension.
+We do this by creating a `hello_world` subkey under `extensions`, and then specifying the `channel` and `platform` keys for that extension.

 Next, you will need to make sure to push the binary file of our `hello_world` extension as a target on your TUF server.
 This step needs to follow these conventions:

-* The binary file of the extension, must have the same name as the extension, followed by the `.ext`.
+* The binary file of the extension must have the same name as the extension, followed by the `.ext`.
 In the above case, the filename should be `hello_world.ext`
 * The target name for the TUF server must be named as `extensions/<extension_name>`.
 For the above example, this would be `extensions/hello_world`
 * `platform` is one of `macos`, `linux`, or `windows`